chuck-sys/personal-site/content/md/pages/portfolio.md

 # Projects

+**[scrabble-checker](https://github.com/chuck-sys/scrabble-checker-android)** in Kotlin.
+I first wrote this app around 7 years ago following Android 4 best practices, which is extremely outdated.
+The current version uses Jetpack Compose.
+It maps a custom binary file into memory and does lookups using it (binary format is in the README), which is a performance improvement since the original trie implementation has a whole bunch of memory overhead on startup because we create the nodes at startup.
+This also means we are working with a 1.0 MB binary file memory footprint instead of the 2.8 MB text file we read and other garbage collection overhead.
+A nice example of optimizing the hell out of a small thing.

 **[pls](https://github.com/chuck-sys/pls)** in *Rust*.
 This is yet another PHP language server.
 It uses the `tree-sitter` framework for parsing text into AST.
 Currently, it only has basic diagnostic features, such as syntax checking, undefined variables, duplicate namespaces.
 Other features such as context-aware